2017 10

 Tasted in April 2018.
 This wine was elegant and refined, with great complexity and structure, rich and lingering on the palate, offering great depth and a long, persistent finish.
 Impressive effort for the vintage.

-Tasted in April 2017.
+Tasted twice - last time in September 2025.
 75% Cabernet Sauvignon, 14% Merlot, and 11% Cabernet Franc.
-Twin brother of the 2015 vintage, but more distinguished and with more elegance.
-Bull's eye once again!
+This wine is the twin brother of the 2015 vintage, but it is more distinguished and more elegant.
+It has enjoyed a perfect life since its first taste from the barrel.
+It's a bull's-eye effort!

 2015 Leoville Las Cases 98-99p